 Pretax contributions lower your taxes.
 How it works varies depending on the type of account.

 401(k): Most people do not reach the maximum allowed in their 401(k) contributions.
 You can make adjustments to your paycheck withholdings for next year.
-In 2021 the maximum allowed was $19,500.
-In 2022, it was $20,500, and in 2023 the limit increased to $22,500.
+The new maximum amount allowed in 2025 has increased to $23,500, up from $23,000.

 HSA: If you have an HSA (Health Savings Account) as part of your health care plan, be sure it’s fully funded.
 The maximum amounts vary based on the type of coverage.
-This chart will help you find the maximum for your situation.
+This publication 969 will help you find the maximum for your situation.
 In addition, HSAs are the only savings-type plan with three tax benefits.
 The contributions are pretax, earnings are tax-free, and withdrawals are not taxed.

 Donate to Charity